zen-xu/ghostty/README.md

 There are more improvements to be made.
 The macOS settings window is still a work-in-progress.
 Similar improvements will follow with Linux.

+#### Cross-platform `libghostty` for Embeddable Terminals

+In addition to being a standalone terminal emulator, Ghostty is a C-compatible library for embedding a fast, feature-rich terminal emulator in any 3rd party project.
+This library is called `libghostty`.

+This goal is not hypothetical!
+The macOS app is a `libghostty` consumer.
+The macOS app is a native Swift app developed in Xcode and `main()` is within Swift.
+The Swift app links to `libghostty` and uses the C API to render terminals.

+This step encompasses expanding `libghostty` support to more platforms and more use cases.
+At the time of writing this, `libghostty` is very Mac-centric -- particularly around rendering -- and we have work to do to expand this to other platforms.

 ## Developing Ghostty